apache/datasketches-website/docs/Quantiles/QuantilesAccuracy.md

 The accuracy of this sketch is a function of the configured value <i>k</i>, which also affects the overall size of the sketch.
 Accuracy of this quantile sketch is always with respect to the normalized rank.
-A <i>k</i> of 256 produces a normalized, rank error of less than 1%.
+A <i>k</i> of 256 produces a normalized rank error of less than 1%.
 For example, the median value returned from getQuantile(0.5) will be between the actual values from the hypothetically sorted array of input values at normalized ranks of 0.49 and 0.51, with a confidence of about 99%.